Francesco Del Duchetto

 I am a Lecturer (Asst.
 Prof.) in Robotics and Autonomous Systems at the Lincoln Centre for Autonomous Systems at the University of Lincoln UK and an Associate Fellow of the Higher Education Academy (AFHEA).
 I am also a member of Interaction Lab and Autism Research and Innovation Centre.

 The aims of my research are endowing robots with the capabilities to operate autonomously in everyday human environments and to interact with people in a socially appropriate fashion.
-To this end, I develop methodologies for robot learning from human feedback, for enabling and studying social perception in human-robot interactions, and for assuring robot autonomy.
+To this end, I develop methodologies for robot learning from human interactions, I study and deploy social robots for and with people in education, cultural, assistive, and public environments, and I build autonomous robots for agriculture and sustainability.

 Before, I was a Post-Doctoral Research Associate working in the TARICS project, and a PhD student advised by Prof. Marc Hanheide in the “Lindsey, the tour guide robot” project.
-I graduated from Sapienza University of Rome with a MSc in “Artificial Intelligence and Robotics” advised by Prof. Luca Iocchi and from the University of Bologna with a BSc in “Computer Science and Engineering” advised by Prof. Andrea Roli.
+I graduated from Sapienza University of Rome with a MSc in “Artificial Intelligence and Robotics” and from the University of Bologna with a BSc in “Computer Science and Engineering”.

 latest news